lif31up/model-agnostic-meta-learning/README.md

     return local_param
 ```
 ### Outer Loop
 The outer-loop is the second stage of MAML's algorithm where difference occurs.
-It optimizes the local parameters from inner loop.
+It optimizes the overall tasks the local parameters from the inner loop.

 ```python
 def train(model, path, config, episoder:FewShotEpisoder, device):